Cmdpro/Data-Essence/modchanges.md

 - Tagged the Essence Redirector as a wrench
 - Added diamond and emerald to Mineral-Finding Rod's recipe
 - Factory Song loops are not disabled by muting the Blocks sound category any more
+- Synthesis Chamber requires an Essence Pathways instead of Logical Matrix

 ### Fixes
 - Fixed Essence Burner voiding fuel remainders (e.g. buckets); it now expels them out into the world